Minimax signal detection in ill-posed inverse problems: Minimax signal detection in ill-posed inverse problems: Rate and sharp asymptotics

-Theorem \ref{testing} shows that the asymptotics of the quality of testing is determined by the asymptotics of values $u_\e$ of the the extreme problem \nref{D1}.
-In order to make use of it, one needs to study the extreme problem \nref{D1}.
-This problem is studied by using Lagrange multipliers.
-Then, the extreme sequence in the above mentioned extreme problem is of the form
+Theorem~\ref{testing} shows that the asymptotics of the quality of testing is determined by the asymptotics of values $u_\e$ of the the extreme problem~(\ref{D1}).
+This latter problem is studied by using Lagrange multipliers.
+Then the extreme sequence in the above mentioned extreme problem is of the form